Inferring biological processes with intrinsic noise from cross-sectional data: Discussion

 Finally, we applied our framework to learn data-driven models of cell differentiation.
-To account for molecular noise, we inferred a Chemical Langevin model using the PFI approach, and compared it with popular generative models in predicting the effects of gene knockdowns in the hematopoiesis system for increase noise strength.
-While TrajectoryNet successfully predicts the effects of interventions when noise is negligible, it struggles when it becomes significant.
-On the other hand, the potential-based model PRESCIENT fails to accurately capture regulatory interactions, particularly in high-dimensional settings, even with minimal molecular noise.
-In contrast, CLE-based models inferred with PFI consistently make accurate predictions, emphasizing the importance of modeling intrinsic noise to infer biological processes.
-Our results show that accurately interpolating the data is not enough to learn anything relevant about the underlying biological process.
-The interpolation needs to be guided by comprehensive biophysical models of the latent stochastic processes, and special care should be given to modeling intrinsic noise.
-For this purpose, the PFI approach provides a very flexible solution to incorporate more realistic intrinsic noise models in the inference of regulatory processes from single-cell omics data.
+To account for molecular noise, we inferred a Chemical Langevin model using the PFI approach, and compared it with popular generative models in predicting the effects of gene knockdowns in the hematopoiesis system for increased noise strength.
+While PRESCIENT successfully predicts the effects of interventions when noise is negligible, it struggles when it becomes significant.
+On the other hand, the potential-based model TrajectoryNet fails to accurately capture regulatory interactions, particularly in high-dimensional settings, even with minimal molecular noise.
+In contrast, PFI-CLE consistently makes accurate predictions, emphasizing the importance of modeling intrinsic noise to infer accurate regulatory pathways.
+Applied to time-resolved mRNA count data collected during \textit{ex vivo} human hematopoiesis, the PFI-CLE model yields stable temporal dynamics and captures the branching trajectories corresponding to erythropoiesis and megakaryopoiesis.
+In addition, the PFI-CLE model interpolates the data by learning the regulations between genes.
+To our knowledge, this is the first demonstration on time-resolved single-cell RNAseq data of the necessity to account for intrinsic noise to predict accurate regulatory interactions.
+Indeed, our results show that accurately interpolating the data is not sufficient, and the interpolation needs to be guided by comprehensive biophysical priors of the latent stochastic processes, and special care should be given to modeling intrinsic noise.
+For this purpose, the PFI approach provides a very flexible solution to incorporate more realistic noise models in the inference of regulatory processes from single-cell omics data.
 In this direction, future work should aim at extending the PFI approach to account for the unobserved protein dynamics between protein production and its regulatory effects on transcription \cite{josic2011stochastic, bratsun2005delay-induced,herbach2017inferring, herbach2021gene, ventre2023one}.

 In this study, we primarily focus on intrinsic stochasticity in the form of molecular noise.
 However, extending the PFI approach to include other sources of stochasticity, like fluctuations in transcriptional rates \cite{ham2020extrinsic, gorin2022interpretable, herbach2017inferring}, would be a natural step forward.
 More importantly, future studies should build upon the PFI framework by integrating cell death and proliferation.
 We believe this is a necessary step to take to successfully and reliably apply the PFI approach to real data.
 Given the prevalence of noise in cellular processes, our approach marks a significant step toward developing biophysically accurate, data-driven models that incorporate non-trivial stochastic effects.